carlosgavina/corejs/documentation.md

     request: "notes"
   });

+// With the .push method, the attributes for this $$.Data object are sent by POST
-// Uses the "notes" configured in our app in the "Using an Api" example
+// to the URL configured in our app in the "Using an Api" example
 // or for lazy people, matches: api.example.com/notes/ Note.push();